top of page

 General work hours: The typical work week is 7:30 am to 6:00 pm.
 Monday through Saturday.
 Hours will vary, depending on the season and activities.
 The regular day off is Sunday.
 There is a community church close by.

 Housing and Meals: Shared housing will be provided on the ranch.
-The house is fully furnished and includes internet, cell service, laundry and a kitchen.
-All bedding, towels, kitchen and household items are included.
+The house is fully furnished and includes internet, cell phone service, laundry facilities, and a fully equipped kitchen.
+All bedding, towels, kitchen items, and household essentials are included.
 Housing is to be kept clean.
 Some food and meals will be provided.
 Visitors are welcome with the mentor’s approval.

-Horse: The intern may bring a broke horse for ranch use.
+Horse: Bringing a broke horse for ranch use is acceptable.

 Cell Phone Service: Verizon/Viaero service on the ranch.